Helpful Gardening Tips

 The canopy gives these oak trees a unique silhouette.
 At the top of the tree, the branches point upwards.
 The middle and lower branches hang to the side or below the tree.
 The bark of this tree is smooth and gray.
 As the trees grow older, they develop deeper fissures in the trunk.

 In the late spring, after the last frost, pin oaks produce yellow-green catkins and begin to sprout leaves.
-Pin oak leaves are distinctive; they each have 5 lobes, and these lobes are separated by deep sinuses.
+Pin oak leaves are distinctive; they each have five lobes, and deep sinuses separate these lobes.
 In the summer, the leaves are a dark glossy green color.

 Pin oaks are fast growers, but they have a short lifespan compared to other oak species.